jobindj/viva-workshop/docs/2-3-git-basic-workflow.md

 <iframe src="http://git-school.github.io/visualizing-git/" width="100%" height="700"></iframe>

+TODO: Add process desription

 We used command line for the git actions in the example above.
 We will supplement GUI (GIt Extensions) illustrations in the rest of the workshop for those not familiar with command line.
 Most of the git actions can be executed through GUI applications

 ## The Three Git Areas (States)

-The files that are tracked by Git can exist in three states:
+The files that are tracked for changes by Git can exist in three states:

 - **modified**
 - **staged**: marked to go into your next snapshot (to be committed/saved)
 - **committed**: data that is saved to your local repository

-The files move between three areas depend on their state (Working Directory, Index, [local] Repository)[^1]:
+The files move between three areas depending on their state (Working Directory, Index, [local] Repository)[^1]:

 - You modify the files in the **Working Directory** (also known as Working Tree)
 - Files that are ready to committed are moved to **Index** (also know as **Staging Area**) to be get them ready for the snapshot